andrea-gasparini/nlp-word-sense-disambiguation-wic-data/README.md

 ## Related projects

-- [Word-in-Context disambiguation](https://github.com/andrea-gasparini/nlp-word-in-context-disambiguation) experimenting with a word-level approach (MLP + ReLU) and a sequence encoding one (LSTMs), on top of GloVe embeddings
+- [Word-in-Context disambiguation](https://github.com/andrea-gasparini/nlp-word-in-context-disambiguation) as a binary classification task, experimenting with a word-level approach (MLP + ReLU) and a sequence encoding one (LSTMs), on top of GloVe embeddings
 - [Aspect-Based Sentiment Analysis (ABSA)](https://github.com/andrea-gasparini/nlp-aspect-based-sentiment-analysis) using different setups based on 2 stacked BiLSTMs and Attention layers; leveraging PoS, GloVe and BERT (frozen) embeddings

 ## Authors